 Society of Friends -- War relief and reconstruction

-Found in 29 Collections and/or Records:
+Found in 32 Collections and/or Records:

 The American Friends Service Committee (AFSC) was set up in June 1917 as an outgrowth of and coordination point for the anti-war and relief activities of various bodies of the Religious Society of Friends in the United States.

-This collection includes photographs from WWI Europe.
-Photographs include those taken on the ship to Europe, at a hospital in France, and at a number of battlefields throughout Europe.
+This collection includes photographs from World War I Europe.
+Photographs include those taken on a ship to Europe, at a hospital in France, and at a number of battlefields throughout Europe.
 This volume includes graphic images of war casualties.